 Different types of knowledge can contribute to shaping a public-interest-centred, context-based AI strategy.
-For example, tacit knowledge comes from the things we know from experience and practice, while contextual knowledge includes social and cultural norms and the way things are done locally (van Ewijk and Baud 2009, van Buuren 2009, Kitchin 2015).
+For example, tacit knowledge comes from the things we know from experience and practice, while contextual knowledge includes social and cultural norms and the way things are done locally (Ewijk and Baud, 2009; Buuren, 2009; Kitchin, 2016).